socketio/socket.io-website/source/docs/v4/emitting-events.md

 });
 ```

-Timeout are not supported by default, but it is quite straightforward to implement:
+Timeouts are not supported by default, but it is quite straightforward to implement:

 ```js
 const withTimeout = (onSuccess, onTimeout, timeout) => {